xemonix0/Cherry-Doom/docs/cheats.md

 Most of them were taken from or inspired by other ports -- see `README.md` for credits.

-`BABYMODE`
-Toggle benefits from the ITYTD skill on any skill level;
-pickups give double ammo and damage dealt to the player is halved.

 `FULLCLIP`
 Toggle infinite ammo.